-Abstract-Three-dimensional shape matching is a fundamental issue in computer vision with many applications such as shape registration, 3D object recognition, and classification.
-However, shape matching with noise, occlusion, and clutter is a challenging problem.
-In this paper, we analyze a family of quasi-conformal maps including harmonic maps, conformal maps, and least-squares conformal maps with regards to 3D shape matching.
-As a result, we propose a novel and computationally efficient shape matching framework by using least-squares conformal maps.
+3D shape matching is a fundamental issue in computer vision with many applications such as shape registration, 3D object recognition and classification.
+However, shape matching with noise, occlusion and clutter is a challenging problem.
+In this paper, we analyze a family of quasi-conformal maps including harmonic maps, conformal maps and least squares conformal maps with regards to 3D shape matching.
+As a result, we propose a novel and computationally efficient shape matching framework by using least squares conformal maps.
 According to conformal geometry theory, each 3D surface with disk topology can be mapped to a 2D domain through a global optimization and the resulting map is a diffeomorphism, i.e., one-to-one and onto.
-This allows us to simplify the 3D shape-matching problem to a 2D image-matching problem, by comparing the resulting 2D parametric maps, which are stable, insensitive to resolution changes and robust to occlusion, and noise.
+This allows us to simplify the 3D shape-matching problem to a 2D image-matching problem, by comparing the resulting 2D parametric maps, which are stable, insensitive to resolution changes and robust to occlusion and noise.
 Therefore, highly accurate and efficient 3D shape matching algorithms can be achieved by using the above three parametric maps.
-Finally, the robustness of least-squares conformal maps is evaluated and analyzed comprehensively in 3D shape matching with occlusion, noise, and resolution variation.
-In order to further demonstrate the performance of our proposed method, we also conduct a series of experiments on two computer vision applications, i.e., 3D face recognition and 3D nonrigid surface alignment and stitching.
+Finally, the robustness of least square conformal maps is evaluated and analyzed comprehensively in 3D shape matching with occlusion, noise and resolution variation.
+In order to further demonstrate the performance of our proposed method, we also conduct a series of experiments on two computer vision applications, i.e., 3D face recognition and 3D non-rigid surface alignment and stitching.

-Index Terms-Shape representations, shape matching, conformal geometry, 3D face recognition.
+Index Terms

+Shape Representations, Shape Matching, Conformal Geometry, 3D Face Recognition.

-1 INTRODUCTION AND PREVIOUS WORK
+I. INTRODUCTION AND PREVIOUS WORK

-THREE-DIMENSIONAL shape matching is a fundamental issue in computer vision with many applications, such as shape registration, partial scan alignment, and 3D object recognition and classification [8], [50], [37], [23].
+3D shape matching is a fundamental issue in 3D computer vision with many applications, such as shape registration, partial scan alignment, 3D object recognition and classification [8], [50], [37], [23].
 As 3D scanning technologies improve, large databases of 3D scans require automated methods for matching.
 However, matching 3D shapes in noisy and cluttered scenes is a challenging task.
-Moreover, since most 3D shape scanners can only capture 2.5D data of the target surfaces, aligning and stitching partial 3D surfaces is a fundamental problem in many research areas, such as computer vision, mechanical engineering, and molecular biology.
+Moreover, since most 3D shape scanners can only capture 2.5 D data of the target surfaces, aligning and stitching partial 3D surfaces is a fundamental problem in many research areas, such as computer vision, mechanical engineering, and molecular biology.

-Generally, the crux of 3D shape matching is finding good shape representations, allowing us to match two given freeform surfaces by comparing their shape representations [45], regional point representations [26], [37], [43], [10], spherical harmonic representations [27], [17], [18], shape distributions [34], spline representations [7], and harmonic shape images [51].
+Generally, the crux of 3D shape matching is finding good shape representations, allowing us to match two given free-form surfaces by comparing their shape representations.
+Different approaches include curvature-based representations [45], regional point representations [26], [37], [43], [10], spherical harmonic representations [27], [17], [18], shape distributions [34], spline representations [7] and harmonic shape images [51].
 However, many shape representations that use local shape signatures are not stable and cannot perform well in the presence of noise.
-In this paper, we propose to use a family of quasi-conformal maps, including harmonic maps, conformal maps, and least-squares conformal maps, that does not suffer from such problems.
-According to conformal geometry theory, each 3D shape
+In this paper, we propose to use a family of quasi-conformal maps, including harmonic maps, conformal maps and least squares conformal maps, that does not suffer from such problems.
+According to conformal geometry theory, each 3D shape with disk topology can be mapped to a 2D domain through a global optimization and the resulting map is a diffeomorphism, i.e., one-to-one and onto.
+Consequently the 3D shape-matching problem can be simplified to a 2D image-matching problem of the quasi-conformal maps.
+These maps are stable, insensitive to resolution changes and robust to occlusion and noise.
+The 2D maps integrate geometric and appearance information and 2D matching is a better understood problem [31], [4].
+Therefore, highly accurate and efficient 3D shape matching algorithms can be achieved using quasi-conformal maps.